HeisenbugLtd/spat/README.md

 verification condition.
 As mentioned above, here you can see that the time for *longest successful proof* (640 ms) greatly differs from the *maximum time for a single proof* (206 s).
-This is a clear indicator, that one is not well suited to prove a certain verification condition.
+This is a clear indicator, that one of the provers is not well suited to prove a certain verification condition.

 #### The `--report-mode=unproved` option